pion/webrtc/examples/rtp-to-webrtc/README.md

 1. Run `rtp-to-webrtc < my_file`

 ### Send RTP to listening socket
-On startup you will get a message `Waiting for RTP Packets`, you can use any software to send VP8 packets to port 5004.
+You can use any software to send VP8 packets to port 5004.
 We also have the pre made examples below

 #### GStreamer